Layoffs and Private Jets: Integrity Issue?

 UVU Alert: A single shot was fired on campus toward a visiting speaker.
 Police are investigating now, suspect in custody.

 In these situations, the hope is to find the shooter quickly to ease worries about additional harm.
-That first message mentioned, “suspect in custody,” but now we know that the suspect (and, later, another) was released.
+The first message mentioned, “suspect in custody,” but now we know that the suspect (and, later, another) was released.
 None of the following messages mention suspects, presumably to stave off alarm.

-At 4:39, we see a longer message, below, from University administrators—a fairly quick response and a typical crisis communication response to acknowledge what happened, offer condolences, and explain expectations.
-Three somewhat unusual points about this response are 1) different audiences are addressed directly, which is a good, tailored approach, 2) we don’t yet see support, for example, a crisis hotline or mental health resources on campus—these come at 6:57, with updates the next day, and 3) five people signed the notice, which is more typically signed by one or two.
+At 4:39, we see a longer message, below, from University administrators—a fairly quick response and a typical crisis message to acknowledge what happened, offer condolences, and explain expectations.
+Three somewhat unusual points about this response are 1) different audiences are addressed directly, which is a useful, tailored approach, 2) we don’t yet see support, for example, a crisis hotline or mental health resources on campus—these come at 6:57, with updates the next day, and 3) five people signed the notice, which is more typically signed by one or two.
 The reason for multiple signatures is unclear.
-It sends a unified message but might also disperse responsibility in a politically charged situation and protect the president.
+It sends a unified message but also might disperse responsibility in a politically charged situation and protect the president.
 Including the student body president is a nice touch, given how deeply this affects students, particularly those among the 3,000 or so who witnessed the shooting.

 Overall, written messages were swift and did what they needed to do: demonstrate compassion and reassure the community.